Skip to content

 existing column name or "_index".

-You can use t[name] instead.
+You can use t[name] or t.name instead.

 required